Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 View: Map of Project Area

 The natural gas industry in NSW is one of the most highly regulated industries in Australia.
-Over the last two years, both the NSW and Commonwealth Governments have put in place a range of new measures designed to build on the already extensive regulation.
+Over the past few years, both the NSW and Commonwealth Governments have put in place a range of measures designed to build on the already extensive regulation.
 A number of State and Commonwealth agencies oversee the industry, as well as the Commonwealth Independent Expert Scientific Committee.

 Approvals are required from the relevant New South Wales State Government agencies.
 In many cases, separate approval is also required from the Commonwealth Government, and can involve assessment by an independent expert scientific committee.
 If approval is granted, it will include numerous conditions of consent.